-In all there were approximately 136 lets over this 6-week period.
-Costs will depend on size of group, length of time they needed space and which room(s) they rent, and what rate they were charged: following Area Meeting policy, there are two basic rates, depending on for-profit versus not-for-profit status.
+Figure 4.
+Non-Quaker groups using the Meeting House: showing number of people and the rooms used following Area Meeting policy, there are two basic rates, depending on for-profit versus not-for-profit status.
 (The Managers have discretion to charge a reduced rate in a few cases-this amounts to only a few hundred pounds per annum at most.)
 There is also a cost for refreshments, including tea, coffee and/or lunch.
 The above figures can give only a rough picture of current lettings, and are not complete, but are included to give a sense of the breadth and volume of letting.